Friday 16 November, 2007

 "A genius is one who shoots at something no one else can see - and hits it. " may be the perfect quote to introduce Terry Tao ,the winner of fields medal of 2006 at an age of 31.He has become the youngest Fields Medal winner in international mathematics community.Fields Medal is considered to be the noble prize in mathematics.

-17 July 1975 and schooled in Adelaide,Australia, Terry participated in International Mathematical Olympiad three times in the years of 1986,1987,1988 at an astonishing age of 11,12 and 13 years and won bronze,silver and gold medals successively.He was the only person ever to achieve IMO gold medal without having reached the age of 13.
+Born on 17 July 1975 and schooled in Adelaide,Australia, Terry participated in International Mathematical Olympiad three times in the years of 1986,1987,1988 at an astonishing age of 11,12 and 13 years and won bronze,silver and gold medals successively.He was the only person ever to achieve IMO gold medal without having reached the age of 13.

 A Chinese by ethnicity, this man received his PhD degree under the supervision of Elias M Stein, at an age of 20.In 2004 he along with Ben Green published a paper on the arithmetic progression of prime numbers.According to The New York Times